 - Visit Nepal, Bali, Tokyo, Morocco, Greece… – everywhere.

 - Take a cheese-making class in France.

 - Learn to listen & respect my intuition–consistently.

 - Speak professionally at a conference, panel or seminar in front of a large group of people.

 - Get my art into an art gallery or host an art show.

 - Write a book and tell stories that make people laugh.

-- Host and perform a stand-up comedy show for my 30th birthday.
+- Host and perform a stand-up comedy show.

 What’s on your bucket list?
 Don’t have one– I’ll challenge you to think about and get one started.